 A debt consolidation refinance enables you to pay off high-interest credit card debt, medical bills, student loans, and other outstanding loan balances.
 This is achieved by refinancing your mortgage for a larger amount than your current home loan balance, using your home equity to cover these additional debts.

-Bottom Line on a 2nd Mortgage for Debt Consolidation
+Bottom Line on a 2nd Mortgage to Consolidate Debt

 Taking out a second mortgage to consolidate debt often makes sense.
 You will pay lower interest, and you will be able to usually write it off on your taxes.